--Greek writers such as Megasthenes, Strabo, Pliny and Ptolemy have noted commercial trade contacts between West and South India.
+-Greek writers such as Megasthenes, Strabo, Pliny and Ptolemy have mentioned commercial trade contacts between West and South India.

-– The records of Ashoka mention Chola, Pandya and Chera.
+– The records of Ashoka mentions Chola, Pandya and Chera.

 -The Hathigumpha inscription of Kharvel of Kalinga mentions about the Tamil states.

 During the Sangam era, South India was ruled by three most important dynasties – the Cheras, the Cholas and the Pandyas.